 Following is our suggested list of organizations who regularly respond in disaster and relief situations, are best equipped to assist those in need, and highly rated by Charity Navigator (4 stars) for accountability and transparency.

-Under no circumstances should you travel to an affected area to “help”.
-Another problem occurs when well-meaning individuals head to a disaster area to assist in recovery.
+- Under no circumstances should you travel to an area affected by disaster to “help”.
 Disaster areas request that individuals do not “self-deploy” and arrive alone.
 Only work through an established relief organization.
 Volunteers who self-deploy often find they lack resources and are unable to help, and many end up requiring rescue themselves, placing further burden on an already ravaged area.

 Emergency Service Relief Organizations